julia-ulziisaikhan/nyt-comments/README.md

 # nyt-comments

-Welcome to Julia Ulziisaikhan's and Edgardo Zelaya's GitHub repository for our final project for Professor Wayne Lee's Data Mining class.
+Welcome to Julia Ulziisaikhan's and Edgardo Zelaya's GitHub repository for our New York Times comment text data mining project.
+This was a final project completed for Professor Wayne Lee's Data Mining class.

 ## Project summary